 The child with ACL injury usually has similar historical and examination findings to the adult.

 Anterolateral instability is a cause of premature degenerative joint disease in young athletes.
-These children should be strongly advised to have their joints stabilized before they return to active sports.
+These children should be strongly advised to have their joints stabilised before they return to active sports.
 If the athlete is close to skeletal maturity they may decide to wait and restrict their activities and have an “adult” style reconstruction once their growth plates have fused.

 The standing femoral tibial angle varies through childhood.